Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 	mFeedView.showView();
 ```

-You can call the `showView()` method from anywhere inside your Main Activity depends on your app's flow, For example: when a game is stopped or when a user clicks a button.
+You can call the `showView()` method from anywhere inside your Main Activity depending on your app's flow,for example: when a game is stopped or when a user clicks a button.

 ##Adding the KIDOZ FeedButton
 <a href="url"><img src="https://kidoz-cdn.s3.amazonaws.com/sdk/btn_animation.gif" align="right" height="96" width="96" ></a>